firebase/FirebaseUI-Android/codelabs/chat/README.md

   ![gradle.build with Firebase additions](images/3_1.png)

-4. At this stage you'll need to synchronize the project with the gradle files again.
+At this stage you'll need to synchronize the project with the gradle files again.
 Either click the Sync Now link in the notification bar or the corresponding button in the toolbar: Sync Project with Gradle Files.

     ![Sync Project with Gradle Files button in toolbar](images/3_2.png)

   Android Studio will parse the gradle files and pick up our changes.

-5. Since Firebase is a hosted service, our app will need to be able to access the internet.
-6. Open app > manifests > AndroidManifest.xml
-7. Add this line inside the `manifest` element:
+Since Firebase is a hosted service, our app will need to be able to access the internet.
+Open app > manifests > AndroidManifest.xml then add this line inside the `manifest` element:

 ```html
 <uses-permission android:name="android.permission.INTERNET" />